alexkasema/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 A script that displays the number of records with id = 89 in the table first_table.
 ## 9-full_creation.sql
 A script that creates a table second_table in the database, description: id INT, name VARCHAR(256), score INT
+## 10-top_score.sql
+A script that lists all records of the table second_table, Results should display both the score and the name (in this order), Records should be ordered by score (top first).